bengelhaupt/smartmirror/README.md

 <h1>SmartMirror</h1>
 						<h2>Description</h2>
 						<p>
 							SmartMirror is a DIY project.
 Basically it is an LED-Matrix of 64x16 placed behind a translucent mirror.
 It is powered by a NodeMCU chip, so it has WiFi capabilities.
-It can show the time in some special decimal form (where the day has 10 hours, a hour 100 minutes and a minute 100 seconds).
+It can show the time in some special decimal form (where the day has 10 hours, a hour 100 minutes and a minute 100 seconds) but a normal 24-hour format is also possible.
 A DHT11 temperature and humidity sensor provides ambient values.
 Through implementation of a simple HTTP server, the mirror can react to GET requests.
 It gathers the current time via NTP (thus it needs to be connected to the Internet).
 						</p>
 						<p>
 							Required libraries:<br>
 							<ul>
 								<li><a href="https://github.com/Seeed-Studio/Ultrathin_LED_Matrix">Ultrathin_LED_Matrix by Seeed-Studio</a></li>
-								<li><a href="https://github.com/RobTillaart/Arduino/tree/master/libraries/DHTlib">DHTLib by RobTillaart</a></li>
+								<li><a href="https://github.com/RobTillaart/Arduino/tree/master/libraries/DHTNEW">DHTNEW by RobTillaart</a></li>
 								<li><a href="https://github.com/PaulStoffregen/Time">Time by PaulStoffregen</a></li>
 								<li><a href="https://github.com/JChristensen/Timezone">Timezone by JChristensen</a></li>
 							</ul>